 24.4 Amendments

 This Agreement may be amended by and only by a written instrument duly executed by both of the Parties hereto.
 Notwithstanding the foregoing, nothing contained herein shall be construed as affecting in any way the right of FPL or Customer to unilaterally make an application to FERC for a change in rates, terms, or conditions of service under Sections 205 and 206 of the Federal Power Act and pursuant to FERC's Rules and Regulations promulgated thereunder.
+Notwithstanding any provision of this Agreement, a Party will have the right to protest or oppose unilateral filings to FERC submitted by the other Party.
 FPL reserves the right to file rate schedules with FERC concerning any services FPL deems necessary for reliable and orderly bulk power system management, including but not limited to any standby or related services that may arise from a failure by Customer to meet its schedule of deliveries across the facilities covered by this Agreement.
 Nothing in this Agreement prohibits FPL or a RTO from seeking approval to amend or supersede this Agreement to conform to regulations and procedures required by a RTO.

 24.5 Entire Agreement